 Habitat: Melilotus develops a deep tap root and grows best in full sun but tolerates some shade.
 Soil conditions can be poor to good with adequate moisture, but tolerates slightly dry conditions.
 Roadsides and disturbed soil are thus the ideal places to find this plant.
 It is nitrogen fixing however.

 Names: The genus name Melilotus comes from two Greek words Meli meaning "honey" and lotos, meaning "lotus", all referring to the plant having abundant sweetness and being a favorite of bees.
-The species names are - alba, meaning 'white' and officinalis meaning 'sold in shops' and used when plants have some medicinal qualities, real or supposed.
+The species names are - alba, meaning 'white' and officinalis meaning 'sold in shops;' a name which is used when plants have some medicinal qualities, real or supposed, and herbalists made the plant available in their shops.
 See notes below.
 The author name for the plant classification of White Sweet Clover, ‘Medikus’ is for Friedrich Kasimir Medikus (1738-1808) German botanist, director of the University of Heidelberg and curator of the botanical garden at Mannheim and for Yellow Sweet Clover, the first to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was updated by ‘Lam.’ which is for Jean-Baptiste Lamarck (1744-1829) French naturalist and biologist, an early proponent of evolution who among other things, published the 3 volume Flore francaise.
 He is best known for his theory of the inheritance of acquired characteristics.

 Above: White Sweet Clover.
 Below: Yellow Sweet Clover (Melilotus officinalis (L.) Lam.).
 Several differences between the yellow and the white have been noted: Yellow is shorter and blooms slightly earlier.
 Otherwise there are no noticeable differences.
 The flowers of sweet clover are loosely arranged on the raceme and each one tends to droop downward on its short stalk.
 Note the pointed teeth on the green calyx.

-Below: 1st photo - The typical 3-parted oblong leaflets with the middle leaflet on a stalk that is about 5x longer than that of the side leaflets.
+Below: 1st photo - Yellow Sweet Clover - The typical 3-parted oblong leaflets with the middle leaflet on a stalk that is about 5x longer than that of the side leaflets.
+2nd photo - leaf of White Sweet Clover.

 Below: 1st photo - Seed pods of Yellow Sweet Clover, note the slight reticulation (vein network) on both the green pods and the mature pods.
 2nd photo - Seed pods of White Sweet Clover, with the reticulation quite visible.
 Each pod contains 1 to 2 smooth tan colored seeds.